kalkidanderso/eaglepoint-assessment/task1_text_analyzer/DOCUMENTATION.md

 4. **Average word length**
    - `sum(len(w) for w in words)` for total
    - divide by word_count, wrap in `round(..., 2)`
-   - kept defensive `if word_count > 0` even tho empty case is handled earlier..
+   - kept defensive `if word_count > 0` even though the empty case is handled earlier

 5. **Longest word(s)**
    - `max_length = max(len(w) for w in words)`